scalameta/nvim-metals/README.md

     and since we heavily rely on this, this _must_ be set.
 - Ensure that you have mappings created for functionality that you desire.
 By default methods for things like goto definition, find references, etc are there, but not automatically mapped.
-You can find both minimal mixed Vimscript/Lua and pure Lua example configurations for `nvim-metals` [here](https://github.com/scalameta/nvim-metals/discussions/39).
+You can find a minimal example configuration [here](https://github.com/scalameta/nvim-metals/discussions/39).

 ## Installation